dkeg/inspin/README.md

 - poptat - on demand status bar using lemonbar
 - 2bwmColor - update 2bwm border color based on current xcolors.
 Change border colors, reload with xdotool
 - colr - xrdb color and font scraper
-- gtkColor - update a base gtk-2 theme with colors from current xcolors.
+- gtkColor - update a base gtk-2 theme from xrdb
 - pops - variety of popup notification using bar
   * popconf - central command for all popup notification geometry's and color
   * battnotif - battery notifications when below [n] level